vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 Once the user clicked on the link and logged in, they received an email from `notification@attacksimulationtraining.com` for each action to complete a training course.

 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-5.png)
-> You should remove the External tag for the notification email.
+> **NOTE**: You should remove the External tag for the notification email.
 To do so, run the cmdlet `Set-ExternalInOutlook -AllowList @{Add="attacksimulationtraining.com"}` by using the Exchange Online PowerShell module.
 You can also use **Tenant notifcations** to change the content or from address.

 The link will take the user to the Defender portal to complete the courses at `https://security.microsoft.com/trainingassignments`.